Alejogb1/job-board/blog-data/how-to-add-a-span-as-an-entity-in-a-spacy-doc-python.md

 id: "how-to-add-a-span-as-an-entity-in-a-spacy-doc-python"
 ---

-Alright, let's dive into this.
+, let's dive into this.
 I remember tackling a particularly thorny NLP project a few years back, involving a large corpus of legal documents.
 We needed to identify very specific contractual clauses—things like 'liability limitation' or 'force majeure'—which weren’t always neatly identifiable by simple token matching.
 We found ourselves needing more control over how spaCy parsed and represented these phrases; we needed, essentially, to create custom entities spanning multiple tokens.
 That's exactly what we're discussing here: adding a span as an entity in a spaCy `doc`.

 The core issue is that spaCy's default entity recognition usually relies on models trained on specific datasets.
 These models are fantastic, but they might not perfectly capture every domain-specific entity we're interested in.
 Sometimes, we need to manually define an entity that consists of a sequence of tokens.
 SpaCy, thankfully, provides us the mechanisms to do just that.
 Let's break it down.

 First, it’s crucial to understand that a spaCy `doc` object is essentially a sequence of `token` objects.
 When we talk about a 'span', we're referring to a contiguous subsequence of those tokens.
 These spans can then be tagged as entities.
-We don't directly 'add' an entity *to* the document, we 'add' a span *and mark it as an entity*.
+We don't directly 'add' an entity _to_ the document, we 'add' a span _and mark it as an entity_.
 This crucial distinction clarifies the mechanics.

 The primary method to achieve this is via the `doc.set_ents` method, which lets us directly modify the document’s entities.
 However, to construct a span that represents our target entity, we first have to construct it.
 We usually do this by explicitly defining the start and end indices of the tokens that constitute the span.
 This isn’t as complex as it sounds.